milahu/hate-maintainers/README.md

 ## rich hearts wear poor coats

-* only criminals must hide in a sheepskin
+* only criminals must hide in sheepskins
 * only destroyers must be polite

 ## how many